 The French are very proud people.
 I say this as a bilingual Canadian having French descendants on my dad’s side of the family.
 Having traveled to Quebec many times throughout my life I was no stranger to having people refuse to communicate with me in English, so it wasn’t surprising to see it overseas as well.

-All in all, Paris is not for everyone and I’m sure under different circumstances, Joey and I may feel a little differently about this beautiful city.
+All in all, our trip to Paris was an eye-opening experience, to say the least.
+The city of love is not quite what I made it out to be in my head and I’m sure under different circumstances, Joey and I may feel a little differently about this beautiful city.
 It is unfortunate that a few bad apples, made the city’s people seem so unfriendly.

 Did you know southern France has free roaming Barbary Macaques?
 Meet, touch and learn all about this endangered species at the Forêt des Singes in Rocamadour.